46OkuMen/crw/notes.md

 * Intro Autostart Glitch:
 	* Ensure that the length of TITOL.TXT, in bytes, is even.
+	* Also make sure it ends in 0x1a.

 * Scenario End-Of-Input Control Code Change:
 	* 0df0:1c97 807efc20 cmp [bp-04], 20